lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 ### Run the Docker Image

-The pre-built Docker image comes with [`shimmy`](https://github.com/lambda-feedback/shimmy) installed.
+The pre-built Docker image comes with [Shimmy](https://github.com/lambda-feedback/shimmy) installed.

 > [!TIP]
 > Shimmy is a small application that listens for incoming HTTP requests, validates the incoming data and forwards it to the underlying evaluation function.
-Learn more about shimmy in the [Documentation](https://github.com/lambda-feedback/shimmy).
+Learn more about Shimmy in the [Documentation](https://github.com/lambda-feedback/shimmy).

 The pre-built Docker image is available on the GitHub Container Registry.
 You can run the image using the following command: